-We recognize the divine in every person and treat one another with the dignity that deserves.
-We also recognize that every person is unique, each with their own feelings and needs.
-We strive to act respectfully to each other by valuing others' feelings, experiences, and perspectives.
+We recognize the divine in every person and treat one another with the dignity that each deserves.
+We also recognize that God made every person unique, each with their own abilities, feelings and needs.
+We strive to act respectfully to each other by valuing others' abilities, feelings, experiences, and perspectives.
 We refrain from derogatory speech, negative talk, gossip, and slander.
 Even if we disagree, we do so l'sheim shamayim, for the sake of heaven, seeking peace and understanding with our words and actions while listening to and appreciating each other.